wduminy/codespear.github.io/_posts/2015-06-20-introduction-to-emf.md

   The most important properties of an `EAttribute` is it's `name` and it's `EAttribute Type`

 ### The EReference
-  An `EReference` is an association between to classes.
+  An `EReference` is an association between two classes.
 If you set `containment` to `true` this means that the reference contributes to the containment tree.

   The value for `UpperBound` is `-1` when you want to specify a *many association*.